dimer116/YOLOv3-for-Particle-Tracking/README.md

 This repository contains the code for the Bachelor's thesis:
-Karakterisering och spårning av nanopartiklar med djupinlärning (*eng* Charaterization and tracking of nanoparticles with deep learning) by  Arash Darakhsh, Edvin Johansson, Simon Nilsson, Sanna Persson and Rickard Ström at Chalmers University of Technology
+Karakterisering och spårning av nanopartiklar med djupinlärning (*eng* Charaterization and tracking of nanoparticles using deep learning) by  Arash Darakhsh, Edvin Johansson, Simon Nilsson, Sanna Persson and Rickard Ström at Chalmers University of Technology

 The code for simulation will shortly be updated with further clarifications to improve ease of use.